 California Prop 65 Cannabis Packaging 2026: Compliance Guide

-Introduction: The Clock Is Ticking on Your Cannabis Packaging Labels
+Introduction: The Clock Is Ticking on Your cannabis packaging Labels

 July 1, 2026.
 Mark it down.
 If your cannabis products were packaged before July 1, 2025, and still sitting on a dispensary shelf after this date, they're non-compliant.
 Not "at risk" of being non-compliant.
 Non-compliant.
 And in California, that means up to $2,500 per violation, per day.